kierownik/fluxbb-topic-icon/readme.txt

 ##     Release date:  2013-MM-DD
 ##           Author:  Daniel Rokven(rokven@gmail.com)
 ##
-##      Description:  Adds an icons to the first post of the topic
+##      Description:  Adds an icon to the first post of the topic
 ##
 ##       Affects DB:  Yes
 ##